studiobloom/netlify-identity/README.md

 1. Deploy this project to Netlify
 2. Enable Netlify Identity for your site in the Netlify dashboard
 3. Go to Site Settings > Identity > Registration preferences
-4. Set registration to "Invite only" to ensure users can only sign up through your subscription flow
+4. Configure registration settings based on your needs (open or invite-only)

 ### 2. Stripe Setup

 1. Create a Stripe account at https://stripe.com if you haven't already
-2. Create a subscription product and price in your Stripe dashboard
+2. Create a subscription product and price in your Stripe dashboard for premium features
 3. Note down your price ID (starts with 'price_')
 4. Get your Stripe API keys (both publishable and secret keys)